Help Wanted (SpongeBob SquarePants): Development

 Hillenburg and Drymon had dinner and came up with the idea for "Help Wanted" based on an experience Hillenburg had in the Boy Scouts.
 Hillenburg and Hill worked it into an outline.
 In the summer of 1997, while pitching the cartoon to Nickelodeon executives, Hillenburg donned a Hawaiian shirt, brought along an "underwater terrarium with models of the characters," and Hawaiian music to set the theme.
 The setup was described by Nickelodeon executive Eric Coleman as "pretty amazing".
-When given money and two weeks to write the pilot episode, Drymon, Hillenberg and Jennings returned with what Nickelodeon official Albie Hecht described as "a performance [I] wish [I] had on tape".
-Although described as stressful by creative director Derek Drymon, the pitch went "very well"; Kevin Kay and Hecht had to step outside because they were "exhausted from laughing," making the cartoonists worried.
+When given money and two weeks to write the pilot episode, Drymon, Hillenberg, and Jennings returned with what Nickelodeon official Albie Hecht described as "a performance [I] wish [I] had on tape".
+Although described as stressful by creative director Derek Drymon, the pitch went "very well"; Kevin Kay and Hecht had to step outside because they were "exhausted from laughing", making the cartoonists worried.
 With help from Hill and art director Nick Jennings, Hillenburg finished the pitch and sold SpongeBob SquarePants to Nickelodeon.
-Drymon said "the network approved it—so we were ready to go."

 In an interview with Cyma Zarghami, she told "their [Nickelodeon executives'] immediate reaction was to see it again, both because they liked it, and it was unlike anything they'd ever seen before."
-Hillenburg said the character construction in the episode was loose.
-But the character development was already "pretty strong."
+Hillenburg said the character construction in the episode was loose, but held that character development was already "pretty strong".

 Design

 When the crew began production on the episode, they were tasked to design the stock locations where "the show would return to again and again, and in which most of the action would take place, such as the Krusty Krab and SpongeBob's pineapple house."
 Hillenburg had a "clear vision" of what he wanted the show to look like.
 The idea was "to keep everything nautical" so the crew used ropes, wooden planks, ships' wheels, netting, anchors, and boilerplate, and rivets.

 The pilot and the rest of the series feature the "sky flowers" as the main background.
-When series background designer Kenny Pittenger was asked "What are those things?," he answered, "They function as clouds in a way, but since the show takes place underwater, they aren't really clouds."
-Since the show was influenced by tiki, the background painters have to use a lot of patterns.
-Pittenger said "So really, the sky flowers are mostly a whimsical design element that Steve [Hillenburg] came up with to evoke the look of a flower-print Hawaiian shirt—or something like that.
-I don't know what they are either."
+Series background designer Kenny Pittenger said that the sky flowers "function as clouds in a way, but since the show takes place underwater, they aren't really clouds."
+Since the show was influenced by various facets of Tiki culture, the background painters have to use a lot of patterns.
+Pittenger called the sky flowers a "whimsical design element that Steve [Hillenburg] came up with to evoke the look of a flower-print Hawaiian shirt—or something like that."